Lisht: Funerary temples at el-Lisht

-Both Amenemhet I and Senusret I had funerary temples, but archeologists know more about Senusret because his fathers is almost completely destroyed.
+Both Amenemhet I and Senusret I had funerary temples, but archeologists know more about Senusret because his father's is almost completely destroyed.
 The only remains of Amenemhet I funerary temple are carvings of Nile god and Nome deities.
 It is thought that Senusret had Amenemhet rebuilt because his name is on the foundation of the temple remains.
 Since there is more left of Senusret I's temple, it was easier to reconstruct the original architectural plan for it.
 We know it was similar to those found in Dynasty VI with a courtyard, portico, and offering hall with store rooms on either side.
-Years later, the tombs of wives, children and close officials began to be plotted around the temples of these kings.
+Years later, the tombs of wives, children, and close officials began to be plotted around the temples of these kings.
 It turned into a honeycomb of graves for their families and servants that multiplied with each generation.
 After the fall of the dynasty, the necropolis was no longer thought to be in need of guarding so grave robbers and looters descended.